Lunexa-AI/right-line/docs/project/MVP_TASK_LIST.md

-# Gweta MVP Task List
+# Gweta MVP Task List — Research First

 > **📋 Comprehensive implementation roadmap for Gweta MVP**
 > Each task is designed to be completed in a single PR with tests, following TDD practices.